inclusion nor exclusion from this page

 This unique presentation is an interactive overview of the anatomy of a chicken produced by Merial Australia and the Australian Poultry.
-CRC.
+Developed by Poultry CRC.

 University of Nebraska - Lincoln: 4-H Embryology provides some great photos of a chick hatching and some video clips to watch.

 The Meat and Poultry Communications Alliance has developed a Web site that offers meat and poultry nutrition information.
 The site includes sections on dietary fat, protein, weight loss and portion size, a recipe section, frequently asked questions, and a list of third-party experts.
 It is located at www.meatpoultrynutrition.org.

 following resources are available

 from the Delmarva Poultry

 Chicken: From the Egg to Your Table is a teacher resource manual that includes information and activities for use in Pre-K to third grade.
 Word searches, coloring sheets, and math and language activities will help students better understand how chicken goes from the egg to the table.
 The first copy is free for teachers.

 Thinking Chicken is a 11-minute downloadable video designed, by the Delmarva Poultry Industry, to help fourth grade students gain an increased awareness of chicken, its production, and its importance to the Delmarva peninsula.